ms143desh/mongodb-coding/README.md

 To run application on top 15 cities of countries with population greater than 1000.

 ## Script for city collection
-This script does the removal of '/' charater from the cities names.
-This is because '/' character creates problem with API URI.
+This script does the concatenation of city & country name and removal of '/' charater from the cities names.
+Concatenation of city and country name is required, because there are multiple cities with same name and have a unique index on city.
+Removal of '/' is required, because '/' character creates problem with API URI.

 ```
 matchByMinPopulation = { $match: {population:{$gt:1000}}}